 Our website contains more than 96,000 pages of information, which can be hard to navigate.
 Every year, we receive many requests for information that is already publicly available on our website.
 To simplify things, we pulled that information together in our Transparency Hub.
 Included in the Hub is information on school budgets, audits, at-risk funding usage, school calendars, charter goals, and much more.

 In addition, we are also in the process of establishing a transparency policy.
 Since not all stakeholders intuitively come to our website when searching for school-specific information and, when schools make material changes to documents mid-year, the posted version on our website can become outdated.
 This new policy will require schools to publicly post certain documents to their own websites so that they will be able to make corrections to documents on their websites as needed.
-Given the vast amount of information required in the policy, please check out the draft by clicking here.

 Some freedom of information requests are very simple and can be completed in under an hour.
 The largest requests can take hundreds or even thousands of hours.
 While each request can be handled differently, most follow the same process.

 First, we send the requestor an acknowledgment letter soon after we receive the request.
 If we’re not sure what a requestor is asking for, we’ll always contact the requestor to clarify before responding.
 We also reach out when a requestor provides expansive search terms that result in many responsive documents.
 Working with requestors to narrow broad requests to target the information they actually want allows us to provide a final response more quickly.
 We then begin a search of our file and email systems for documents responsive to the request.

 Sometimes we know exactly where documents are stored, but often we need to run a keyword search and/or consult with relevant staff members to locate all responsive documents.
 We also check with the relevant staff members to see if they’re aware of any additional documents that might be responsive.